 Discover how your business can export to Africa

-- The Victorian Government Business Office (VGBO) in Dubai can provide tailored market intelligence, insights and guidance for your export business.
+- The Victorian Government Trade and Investment (VGTI) in Dubai can provide tailored market intelligence, insights and guidance for your export business.
 They can also connect you with overseas buyers and industry partners in Africa.

 - Austrade Market Profiles provides further detail and facts on many African markets.